kjoshi07/git-consumer-service/README.md

 #### Project Lombok ####
 * Lombok is a Java library tool that generates code for minimizing boilerplate code.
 The library replaces boilerplate code with easy-to-use annotations.
-* We are using Lombok annotaion to generate out Getter/Setter/Builder etc for almost all of our DTOs.
+* We are using Lombok annotation to generate out Getter/Setter/Builder etc for almost all of our DTOs.

 #### Logging with Log4j2 ####

 * Service is using Spring Boot Logging with Log4j2 for logging.
-* Logging settings can be modified by modifying logging definations from ```log4j2-spring.xml```
+* Logging settings can be modified by modifying logging definitions from ```log4j2-spring.xml```

 #### Global Exception Handler ####

 * GitConsumerService is handling custom exception by overriding reactive default exception handler.
-* Currently service is returning status and message if there is custom exception is thrown by service but you can modify the behavior by updating ```com.kc.gitconsumerservice.exceptions.ErrorAttributesKey```
+* Currently, service is returning status and message if there is custom exception is thrown by service but you can modify the behavior by updating ```com.kc.gitconsumerservice.exceptions.ErrorAttributesKey```
 * You can customize the behavior of response for custom exceptions by updating ```GlobalErrorAttributes.java & GlobalErrorWebExceptionHandler.java ``` under ```exceptions``` package.

 #### Code Coverage ####